The Top Five Herbs I Keep in my Kitchen for Spellwork

 Basil – Earth and Prosperity

 Basil has a rich fragrant smell.
 A lot of times it can be mistaken for oregano or mint when dried.
-Due to Basil’s bright green leaves, I associate this to the element of Earth and with the spell intention Prosperity.
+Due to Basil’s bright green leaves, I associate this to the element of Earth and with the spell intention Prosperity or even Fertility.